jhk2020/gitbook-integration-api/quick-start.md

 If response status code is 200, you logged in successfully.
 Once it happened, any further call will contain session ID in cookies header.
 {% method %}
-In the given example store id is 19771, please change it to your value providden by Tipsi.
+The sample below will perform GET request on list wine endpoint - it will return a paginated results set of all the available wines in store.
+The used store id is 19771, please change it to your value providden by Tipsi.
 {% sample lang="postman" %}
 ![](/assets/list-wine-inventory.png)